Art Education

 Philosophy

-A comprehensive approach to art education in Fulton County Schools integrates four areas of study: art history, art criticism, aesthetics and art production.
-Art education, as a subject in our elementary, middle and high schools, is based on the belief that looking at, talking about and studying art is as important as making art.
+A comprehensive approach to art education at TMSA integrates four areas of study: art history, art criticism, aesthetics, and art production.
+Art education, as a subject in our elementary and middle school, is based on the belief that looking at, talking about, and studying art is as important as making art and production.

 Goals

-- Art education is embedded within contexts and culture across and time.
-We not only incorporate issues and concerns of cultural diversity, we celebrate, and support them with hundreds of multicultural resources.
+• Art education is embedded within contexts and cultures across time.
+We not only incorporate issues and concerns of cultural diversity, but we also celebrate and support them with hundreds of multicultural resources.

-- An interdisciplinary approach to learning benefits all subjects.
-Art teachers are encouraged to work with interdisciplinary subject area teachers as well as other exploratory teachers to integrate curriculum content into art and art content into curriculum.
+• An interdisciplinary approach to learning benefits all subjects.
+Art teachers are encouraged to work with interdisciplinary subject area teachers as well as other exploratory teachers to integrate curriculum content into art and art content into the curriculum.

-- In keeping with a system-wide focus on reading, both reading and writing across the curriculum are essential components of art education from elementary through high school.
+• In keeping with a school-wide focus on both reading and writing across the curriculum, but are essential components of art education from elementary and middle school.

-- As hardware and software become increasingly accessible in middle school art labs, art teachers are guiding students to use technology in art education as a “medium” for art production, as well as for research and reporting.
+• As hardware and software become increasingly accessible in both the elementary and middle school art labs, art teachers are guiding students to use technology in art education as a “medium” for art production, as well as for research and reporting.

 Program Description

-Locally adopted textbooks and text resources, including software, support the middle school art education curriculum.
-Fine art reproductions, slides, videos, books, art games and other resources are readily available.
+Locally adopted textbooks and text resources, including software, support the elementary and middle school art education curriculum.
+Fine art reproductions, slides, videos, books, art games, and other resources are readily available.
 The curriculum is fully consistent with the Georgia Performance Standards for Arts by the Georgia Department of Education.

 Course Description

-Curriculum and instruction for middle school art education courses are tailored to meet the variety of experience levels within art classes at grades 6, 7 and 8.
-Art textbooks designated as primary texts by grade level are often used interchangeably at all three grade levels, based on needs of individual classes.
+Curriculum and instruction for art education courses are tailored to meet the variety of experience levels within art our classes.
+Art textbooks designated as primary texts by grade level are often used interchangeably in both elementary and middle school, based on the needs of individual classes.

 Visual Arts 6